-We believe that when people make art, they participate in the process of transformation.
+When you make art, you participate in the process of transformation.
 Artistic activity allows each of us to engage in the most profound universal activity: creation.
 At the same time, we are able to experience the most basic childhood impulse: play.

-We also believe that everyone has the ability to express herself or himself artistically.
+Everyone has the ability to express themself artistically.
 Everyone has the right to find joy, wonder and a sense of discovery through their own artistic creation.
-We promise to do our best to help each person who works with us, experience art in a way that enriches their life.
+We promise to do our best to help everyone experience art in a way that enriches their life.

 The mission of the Williamson Street Art Center is to use artistic activity as a means of offering inspiration, which in turn facilitates the growth of the creative spirit.